peytontolbert/vision-gpt-control/README.md

     ```

 4. **Configure Models**
-    - Download and place the required vision and NLP models as specified in the `OmniParser` directory.
+    - Download and place the required vision and NLP models as specified in the `models/` directory.
     - Ensure that configuration files (`config.json`, `generation_config.json`, etc.) are correctly set up.

 ## Usage